thanhdaonguyen/Client_Selection_in_FL/README.md

 7. **Aggregation**
     - This step calculate the global model attained after aggregating models from all clients.
     - The accuracy result is stored.

+## Note For Update
+- At the primary selection, just use the random strategy --> need to involve the genetic algorithm also
+- Data at clients are currently ranging from 10 to 100 --> need to adjust that later